Optimal Risk-Sharing Rules in Network-based Decentralized Insurance: Main results

 where the optimization is taken over the matrix $\vec{A} = (a_{ij}) \in \mathbb{R}^{n \times n}$.
-As in \S \ref{sec:priorwork}, the objective function of the optimization is half the sum of the variance of the losses after risk-sharing, the constraint $\vec{1}^\top \vec{A} = \vec{1}^\top$ enforces full allocation (Definition \ref{fullallocation}), and the constraint $\vec{A} \vec{\mu}= \vec{\mu}$ enforces actuarial fairness (Definition \ref{defactfair}).
-The final constraint, which says that $a_{ij} \not =0$ implies that $\{i,j\} \in E$, enforces that only friends share risk (Definition \ref{assumption1}).
+As in \S \ref{sec:priorwork}, the objective function of the optimization is half the sum of the variances of the losses after risk-sharing, the constraint $\vec{1}^\top \vec{A} = \vec{1}^\top$ enforces full allocation (Definition \ref{fullallocation}), and the constraint $\vec{A} \vec{\mu}= \vec{\mu}$ enforces actuarial fairness (Definition \ref{defactfair}).
+The final constraint, $a_{ij} =0$ whenever $\{i,j\} \in \overline{E}$, enforces that only friends share risk (Definition \ref{assumption1}).
 The following result characterizes the solution to this optimization problem.

 \begin{theorem}[Only friends share risk] The optimization problem \eqref{opteq} has a unique solution